fighter-Ethan/fighter_Ethans-modpack/README.md

 # fighter_Ethan's Modpack

-## IMPORTANT: I know I last updated this for 1.16.5, but... it's now for 1.19!
-Mods with an asterick next to it (\*) are still outdated for 1.18.2.

 This is my modpack, which I will update regularly!
 Feel free to install all or some of these mods.
 Currently, the version they are all compatible for is 1.20.1 on Fabric!
 NOTE: Do not forget to install the dependencies listed BELOW the main mods.